4dn-dcic/tibanna/README.md

 SECRET  # aws secret key
 AWS_DEFAULT_REGION  # aws region (e.g. us-east-1)
 AWS_ACCOUNT_NUMBER  # aws account number
+AWS_S3_ROLE_NAME   # name of the role defining bucket permission that will be attached to your EC2 instances.
 ```

 To create a copy of tibanna (step function + lambdas)